 Reduced tripping speed can compromise the operation of the breaker and possibly that of the power network itself, not to mention the risk of consecutive faults.

-4.2.1.3 Shorter "TRIP" time
+4.2.1.3 SHORTER "TRIP" TIMES

-Following a short circuit, the nominal alternating current flowing in the circuit grows instantly to a huge value, of the same nature and frequency called the symmetrical short circuit current.
+Following a short circuit, the nominal alternating current flowing in the circuit grows instantly to a huge value, of the same nature and frequency called thesymmetrical short circuit current.